openflighthpc/flight-deploy/README.md

 This repository contains the cluster types that are used by Flight Profile.

-## Configuration

-To begin, run `bin/profile configure`.
-Here, you will set the cluster type to be used (present in `flight-profile-types`), as well as any required parameters specified in the metadata for that type.

-These parameters must be set before you can run Flight Profile.

 ## Commands & Usage

 Flight Profile provides a series of commands that covers the entire lifecycle of node provisioning.
 This chapter explains the usage of each command.